Admitted Student Checklist

 80 percent of NDSU students receive more than $120 million in federal, state, private and institutional financial aid.
 All students are encouraged to apply for financial aid and scholarships.

-We’ve extended the FAFSA priority deadline to March 1.
 To apply for federal student aid, complete the Free Application for Federal Student Aid (FAFSA) form at studentaid.gov/fafsa.
-While NDSU's FAFSA priority deadline is March 1 to ensure you receive your award offer early, it can be submitted at any time.
-Once the FAFSA form has been submitted, your financial aid award offer will be mailed and emailed to you beginning in April.
-Award offers will continue to be sent on an ongoing basis to those who submit the FAFSA after March 1.
+While NDSU's FAFSA priority deadline is February 1 to ensure you receive your award offer early, it can be submitted at any time.
+Once the FAFSA form has been submitted, your financial aid award offer will be mailed and emailed to you mid-March.
+Award offers will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.

 First-Year Student scholarships